 The Municipality of Chelsea, as part of its septic tank emptying program, empties and inspects all the residential septic tanks on its territory once every two years.

-When you receive a notice at your door mentioning the week your septic tank will be pumped out, you must prepare the septic tank and if the lids are buried, you must uncover the two original septic tank lids and sewage pump, if applicable.
+When you receive a notice at your door mentioning the week your septic tank will be pumped out, you must prepare the septic tank and if the lids are buried, you must uncover the two original septic tank lids.

 Please note that if your septic system consists of a grey water tank and a holding tank, both will be emptied.
 We will not pump septic tanks with extension pipes.